BrunoGuimasSz/TaskTracker/README.md

 ## Description

 TaskTracker is a CLI program 100% made in C#, that allows you to manage simple daily life tasks.
 The program allows you to add, remove, update or mark tasks as "done", "in progress" or "to do", after all that, you can list all tasks.
 Managing tasks is easier than never with a nice CLI.
+This project is part of the Backend roadmap by https://roadmap.sh/projects/task-tracker.

 ## Features